 How to store leftover biscuits:

-- Extra biscuits can be stored in a covered container at room temperature for 2-3 days and in the fridge for an additional 2-3 days.
+Extra biscuits can be stored in a covered container at room temperature for 2-3 days and in the refrigerator for an additional 2-3 days.

-- You can also reheat these in a toaster or regular oven if you want to bring back some of the crusty bottom that they have when they are fresh.
+You can also reheat these in a toaster oven or regular oven if you want to bring back some of the crusty bottom that they have when they are fresh.

 Bisquits were very good